exciteproject/EXannotator/README.md

 ## Annotator Tool One: Reference String Extraction
 ### General
 The goal of Annotator Tool One is **"Reference String Extraction"**.
-It means that, Assessor  is able to select reference strings, one by one, and compare it with related article (Which is displayed on the same page as pdf file) then add ```<ref>``` and ```</ref>``` tags at the start and at the end of each reference.
+It means that the **assessora** are able to select reference strings, one by one, and compare it with the related article (Which is displayed as a pdf file on the same page) then can add these tags (```<ref>``` and ```</ref>```) to the start and end of each reference.

 ### How To Use
-1. put a copy of **"Annotatortool1"** folder in localhost folder.
+1. first put a copy of **"Annotatortool1"** folder in the localhost directory.
-2. use this URL ```http://localhost:8080/Annotatortool1/index.html``` to run the tool.
+2. then use this URL ```http://localhost:8080/Annotatortool1/index.html``` to run the tool.

 ### Sample File To Use
-Here you can find some sample files to test the annotator tool one : [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno1)
+You can find some sample files to test the annotator tool one [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno1).
+These samples consists of layout file which extracted from a sample pdf by [Refex] (https://github.com/exciteproject/refext).

 ### Output Sample
 Output File will be in XML Format.
-This is a part of references section in output file:
+The following is part of sample output from Annotator Tool One:
 ```html
 .
 ..